Alan Boswell: Port Vale

 He moved to Gordon Lee's Third Division Port Vale in July 1972 and kept a clean sheet on his debut in a draw with Rochdale at Spotland on 12 August that year.
 He spent two seasons of regular football with the club, leaving some unpleasant memories for many Vale fans: conceding seven goals to Rotherham United at Millmoor, he was sent off for fighting during a 1–0 win at Swansea Town at Vetch Field, and managed to palm the ball into his own net in a 1–1 draw with former club Walsall at Vale Park.
 He was favoured ahead of Reg Edwards in 1972–73 and 1973–74.
-He was given a free transfer in May 1974 by new manager Roy Sproson, and moved on to non-league side Oswestry Town, where he also served as manager in the first half of the 1976–77 Southern League Division One North season.
+He was given a free transfer in May 1974 by new manager Roy Sproson, and moved on to non-League side Oswestry Town, where he also served as manager in the first half of the 1976–77 Southern League Division One North season.

 Style of play

-Boswell was a goalkeeper ahead of his time, as he was castigated for his teammates for warming up outside the goal area before games, which became common practice after his retirement.
+Boswell was a goalkeeper ahead of his time, as his teammates castigated him for warming up outside the goal area before games, which became common practice after his retirement.
 He also bought his own kit and wore gloves, which few other goalkeepers did at the time.